|

 Biography

-In the last fifteen years I have taken many art classes and studied portrait
+In the last thirty years I have taken many art classes and studied portrait

 painting through workshops by well known contemporary watercolor portrait